edwardbottom/Moon/_posts/2018-01-15-voice-assistant.md

 However, despite being very useful for me, I found the application as it stood to be rather lifeless; it had no way of interacting back with the user like Siri, Alexa, or even Cortana.
 So, I then began researching means of playing back sounds to give my AI a voice.
-I found a number of options, and a text to voice program online (http://www.oddcast.com/home/demos/tts/tts_example.php ) to use as a voice.
+I found a number of options, and a [text to voice program ](http://www.oddcast.com/home/demos/tts/tts_example.php ) to use as a voice.
 After downloading Audacity and learning the basics of sound editing, I had compiled enough responses to automate simple conversations between users.